Liang Wern Fook

-Biography

-Early life
+Early life and education

 Liang grew up in a music-loving household, along with his two younger siblings.
 His father, a journalist, and his mother, an acupuncturist, were always playing the records of singers like Bai Guang and Zhou Xuan.

 Liang received his primary and secondary school education at Catholic High School.
 He started taking piano lessons at the age of 10, and went on to attain a Grade 8 certificate.
-Liang wrote his first song at the age of 16, and he became more prolific once he started attending Hwa Chong Junior College (now Hwa Chong Institution), often performing with schoolmates in addition to heading the student council and Chinese society drama club.
+Liang wrote his first song, "Write A Song For You", at the age of 16, and he became more prolific once he started attending Hwa Chong Junior College (now Hwa Chong Institution), often performing with schoolmates in addition to heading the student council and Chinese society drama club.
 Many of the songs he wrote then, mainly about friendship and camaraderie, are still popular among the school's students today during gatherings, where different singing groups would often perform together.

 Liang later attended the National University of Singapore, where he was the top student for both his major, Chinese studies, and in the Arts faculty in 1988.
 He graduated with a Bachelor of Arts with Honours in Chinese Literature in 1989 and a Master of Arts in 1992 from the National University of Singapore.
 In 1999, he received his Ph.D. in Chinese Studies from the Nanyang Technological University.

-In 1992, he married Liu Xiu Mei, a former Chinese language teacher of The Chinese High School, whom he met in university.
-They have no children.
+Career

-Musical and writing career
+Musical career

 As a singer-songwriter, Liang's first song "Sing a Song for Hwa Chong" (唱一首华初的歌) was written in 1981 after he lost in an inter-school debating competition at Hwa Chong Junior College.
 His first commercial song, "A Song for You" (写一首歌给你) was released in 1984 on the Ocean Butterflies (海蝶音乐) label.
 During his xinyao phase from 1986 to 1992, he released five albums, some of which sold as many as 20,000 copies.
 Among these, Door (门) was the first Singaporean Mandarin album to be completely composed and written by the same artiste.
 The song "One Step at a Time" (一步一步来) sat for six weeks at the top of the charts in 1987, while "Love's Refuge" (恋之憩) was at the top for 29 weeks in 1986, an unbroken record for a local pop song.
-To date, Liang has over 200 musical compositions and songs to his name.

 Liang's particularly iconic composition is the song "Negotiations And Love" (情商).
 He penned this in the aftermath of the 1989 Tiananmen Square protests and massacre, and Taiwanese singer Wen Zhang recorded it.
 The song became popular in Singapore, Taiwan and mainland China.